 For the best guacamole, use ripe avocados.
 You’ll know when an avocado is ripe when it gives slightly when squeezed.
 Keep unripe avocados at room temperature until they are ready.
 See this tutorial for more about buying, cutting, and storing avocados.

 Try not to over-mash the avocados.
 We are looking for a chunky dip, not an entirely smooth one.
 I’ve found a fork to be the best tool when mashing avocados for guacamole.
 You can see me using one in our video below.

 For spicy guacamole, leave the seeds and membrane in the peppers and add to taste.

 1/4 cup cilantro leaves and tender stems, chopped

 1 large plum or Roma tomato, chopped, optional

 1/2 teaspoon salt, or more to taste

-1 to 2 teaspoons minced jalapeño or serrano pepper, with seeds and membrane removed, optional
+1 to 2 teaspoons finely chopped jalapeño pepper, with seeds and membrane removed, optional

-Cut avocados in half, lengthwise and remove the pit.
-Scoop out the flesh and add to a bowl.
+Cut avocados in half lengthwise, remove the pit, scoop out the flesh, and add to a bowl.